 Disinfectant Amount Purpose Alcohols 70% General use disinfectant: fast acting, leaves no residue, and compatible if combined with other disinfectants (quaternaries, phenolics, and iodine) to form tinctures.
 Flammable, not to be used near a flame.
-Aldehydes 1.
-8% Effective against wide spectrum of bacteria and viruses.
+Aldehydes 1.8% Effective against wide spectrum of bacteria and viruses.
 Sporicidal when used 2.
-8% in 70% properly (10 hour contact period) alcohol 1.
-Formaldehyde Solutions 3.
-2% 2.
-Formaldehyde-Alcohol Solutions solutions 3.
-Activated Glutaraldehyde Limited and controlled use because of its toxic properties and potential damage to eyes, must only be used in ventilated hood, and limited stability after activation (for alkaline glutaraldehyde).
-Chlorine 1:10 dilution; Disinfectant for cleanup of blood or body fluids spills.
-Biocidal effect on M. Compounds 1:5 dilution tuberculosis, S. aureus, other vegetative bacteria, and HIV after 10-20 minutes, Decay (250 ppm) rate of diluted chlorine bleach stored at room temperature in a closed plastic for bacterial container will deteriorate by half after 1 month, neutralizes rapidly in the presence of spores and organic matter, good for decontamination of HBV, HCV, HIV, and cleanup of mycobacteria biohazardous spills.
-Undiluted bleach for surface disinfecting after possible contamination with the CJD virus; however, NIH is recommending 1.0 N NaOH Iodophor 100 ppm Poor activity against bacterial spores, rapid biocidal action, effective against Gram- available in negative and Gram-positive organisms, some viruses, and tubercle bacilli.
-Most iodine effective in acid solutions, vaporize at 120°F to 125°F (should not be used in hot water).
+8% in properly (10 hour contact period) 70% 1.
+Formaldehyde Solutions alcohol 2.
+Formaldehyde-Alcohol Solutions 3.
+2% 3.
+Activated Glutaraldehyde solutions Limited and controlled use because of its toxic properties and potential damage to eyes, must only be used in ventilated hood, and limited stability after activation (for alkaline glutaraldehyde).
+Chlorine 1:10 Disinfectant for cleanup of blood or body fluids spills.
+Biocidal effect on M .
+Compounds dilution; tuberculosis, S. aureus, other vegetative bacteria, and HIV after 10-20 minutes, 1:5 dilution Decay rate of diluted chlorine bleach stored at room temperature in a closed (250 ppm) plastic container will deteriorate by half after 1 month, neutralizes rapidly in the for bacterial presence of organic matter, good for decontamination of HBV, HCV, HIV, and spores and cleanup of biohazardous spills. mycobacteri Undiluted bleach for surface disinfecting after possible contamination with а the CJD virus; however, NIH is recommending 1.0 N NaOH Iodophor 100 ppm Poor activity against bacterial spores, rapid biocidal action, effective against available in Gram-negative and Gram-positive organisms, some viruses, and tubercle bacilli. iodine Most effective in acid solutions, vaporize at 120°F to 125°F (should not be used in hot water).
 Effectiveness reduced by organic matter, stable in storage if kept cool and tightly covered.
 Built-in indicator is still active if solution is brown or yellow and may tarnish silver, silver plate, and copper.
 Mercurials Poor activity against vegetative bacteria and are not effective on spores.
 Toxic and not recommended.

 Disinfectant Amount Purpose Phenolic 500 ppm Effective against vegetative bacteria, fungi and lipid-containing viruses.
-Low solubility compounds active agent in water, stable in storage.
+Low compounds active agent solubility in water, stable in storage.
 Germicidal against Gram-negative/ positive organisms and tubercle bacilli.
 Effective over large pH range, but has limited sporicidal activity.
 Prolonged contact deteriorates rubber, can cause skin and eye irritation.
 Not for use on food contact surfaces.
+Drain disposal prohibited.
 Quaternary 400 ppm Acceptable to control vegetative bacteria and non-lipid-containing viruses.
-Stable in ammonium active agent storage.
-No odor, but act as deodorizers; non-irritating to skin, but avoid skin or eye compounds contact.
+Stable ammonium active agent in storage.
+No odor, but act as deodorizers; non-irritating to skin, but avoid skin or compounds eye contact.
 Effective at temperatures up to 212°F, effective against Gram-positive organisms, bacteriostatic in high dilutions.
 Ineffective against tubercle bacilli, spores and viruses.
 More effective in alkaline than acid solutions, neutralized by soap, and effectiveness reduced by organic material.

-Visit www.ehs.ucr.edu for additional information or questions, contact EH&S at 951-827-5528.
+Visit www.ehs.ucr.edu for additional information or call EH&S at 827-5528 if you have any questions.